Hamilton clings on for Monaco glory but Mercedes' one-two run ends

 Verstappen was granted more power for the final 10 laps and he made contact with Hamilton when looking to go down the inside at the chicane with three laps remaining.

-The incident was investigated by the race stewards as Hamilton took the chequered flag, having worked exceptionally hard to claim his fourth victory of the season and second in succession.
+The incident was investigated by the race stewards as Hamilton took the checkered flag, having worked exceptionally hard to claim his fourth victory of the season and second in succession.